 Beer Pairing: Smoked Honey Doppelbock by Steel & Oak Brewing

 I went with something bold to go along with this big book.
 I love this annual seasonal beer from New Westminster, BC, for its warmth and balanced complexity.
 It never fails to inspire me when I drink it, and that seems like the perfect complement to this book.

 5. Barley & Hops by Sylvia Kopp

 I have to admit that when I first got this back in 2014 I was too jealous of it to enjoy it very much.
 It was exactly the book I wished I could write!
 My own book had just come out, but my regional guidebook paled in comparison (in my own mind, at least) to this beautiful coffee-table-style book that described the entire world of beer.

 Every page is a visual treasure, with color photography and stylishly designed graphics and drawings.
 If only my publisher had the kind of resources that Gestalten did.
 Well, today this book is still beautiful to look at it, and my envy has (mostly) faded into admiration.

 Beer Pairing: Reynard Oud Bruin from Strange Fellows Brewing

-Modelled after a traditional brown ale style from Belgium, this beer spends a full year ageing in oak barrels or giant folders (oak tanks), which creates a complex cherry-like flavour with a subtle note of vanilla.
+Modeled after a traditional brown ale style from Belgium, this beer spends a full year aging in oak barrels or giant folders (oak tanks), which creates a complex cherry-like flavor with a subtle note of vanilla.
 If you can’t get it where you are, look for Duchesse de Bourgogne from the Brouwerij Verhaeghe in Belgium, which is distributed quite widely across North America.